florinpop17/work-journal/README.md

 A personal journal which holds a number of my projects, plans and resources for future reference.

+See the entire Collection on Codepen by clicking [here](https://codepen.io/collection/DbRYaQ/).

 ## Projects

 | #   | Name                              | Link                                                                                                                             | Article                                                                        |